PeterBiber/viscomplexr/cran-comments.md

 ### R CMD check results
 0 errors | 0 warnings | 0 notes

+### Downstream dependencies
+There are currently no downstream dependencies for this package.

 ## Resubmission
 Thanks to Gregor Seyer for his constructive review of the first submission.
 I fixed all issues pointed out.
 Find below G. Seyer's remarks and my answers to each of them.